DivineUX23/WhatsApp_health_bot/README.md

 This project is a software application designed to assist users in diagnosing their illnesses.
 It acts like a medical support companion available 24/7 at the reach of your phone, powered by Cohere and Google Gemini AI.

+This project is a conversational AI assistant to help users diagnose their medical issues.
+It allows users to describe their symptoms and receive diagnostic suggestions and treatment recommendations.

 ## Overview

-The code implements a conversational chatbot using two different AI models - Cohere and Google's Gemini.
-Users can have a natural conversation with the bot to describe their symptoms, and the bot will try to determine a possible diagnosis and suggest treatments.
+The assistant is built using two AI models - Cohere and Google Gemini, to provide robust diagnosis capabilities.
+Users can have natural conversations with the assistant, describing any symptoms they are experiencing.
+The assistant will ask clarifying questions if needed, and provide possible diagnoses based on the symptoms.

 ### Key features
 The application is designed to interact with users, collecting information about their symptoms and providing possible diagnoses and treatments.
 Key features include: